achliopa/udemy_BeginnersROSCourse/readme.md

 * we save the file and go up to catkin workspace folder and run `catkin_make` to build the node into an executable
 * our executable is located into <catkin workspace>/devel/lib/<package name>/ `catkin_ws/devel/lib/my_robot_tutorials/node_cpp` as node_cpp (the name we speced)
 * with roscore running we run `./node_cpp` and run our node
-* we will now impleemnta a 10Hz loop to printout a log like in python
+* we will now implementa a 10Hz loop to printout a log like in python
 ```
 	ros::Rate rate(10);